| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 has increased or yours has decreased or if any other significant

-a.
+changes have occurred.
+1. INTRODUCTION a.
 Divorce is usually a

 difficult and stressful time.
 We present the following information in